Mr Benn: Film

 In 1999, it was reported that a feature film was in development and that director Jevon O'Neill’s production company, Erinfilm, had purchased the film rights to Mr Benn from David McKee.
 The film was to star John Hannah as Mr Benn and Ben Kingsley as the Shopkeeper.
 However, the film was cancelled in 2001 and, as of 2017, the project remains dormant.
 In an interview with the BBC in May 2014, McKee stated that, on a film version: "I'd like to see that [the film] happen, because Mr Benn's a big boy and he can live his own life.
 I think he's right for being developed on the big screen".

+In 2026, it was announced that Kirk Jones would direct a live action adaptation of Mr Benn, with filming expected to start in early 2027.

 Theatrical adaptation

 Mr Benn was adapted for the stage by Tall Stories Theatre Company.
 It was first performed at the 2011 Edinburgh Fringe and toured until 2013.

 DVD release

 Contender Home Entertainment released a DVD containing all fourteen episodes (including the then-new "Gladiator" episode) on 10 October 2005.

 Demand DVD released the complete series in two separate volumes on 9 December 2013.

-Coach House Productions re-released the complete series set on 8 February 2021 to celebrate the show's fifth anniversary.
+Coach House Productions re-released the complete series set on 8 February 2021 to celebrate the show's 50th anniversary.
 It also includes a bonus documentary.

+In 2026, Fabulous Films acquired home media rights to the series and restored the series from the original film negatives in 4K HD.
+The restored version of the series will be released on 26 October 2026, on Blu-ray and 4K Blu-ray, making the show's debut on both formats.